 I'm not sure why Apple named their keyboards "Magic Keyboard"--they don't ever ask me to pick a card.
 Either way, this distinct keyboard has really grown on me over the past couple months.

 As with most Apple products, the design is very minimalistic and visually-pleasing.
 The small, aluminum frame contrasts well with the white keys laid across in a compact and neat way.
 The keyboard is extremely light, too.
 I often put it on lap when I'm sitting at my desk.
-The battery feels like it lasts forever, and I cannot notice any delay from the bluetooth (there's definitely some, but who even cares).
+The battery feels like it lasts forever, and I can't notice any delay from the bluetooth (there's definitely some, but who even cares).
 Apple has refined the design of the keyboard over the years; I have an old version that feels much different than the newest model.
 I have the small version without the number pad, and it looks so damn good next to my trackpad.
 There's no flashy RGB, no mechanical switches, no windows key, no complications--it's just pure Apple necessities at your fingertips.
 I find gaming keyboards to be unnecessary, since I rarely even play computer games (hello, I'm a Mac user) and don't find the need to have an overly loud and LED flashing keyboard for everything I do.
 Some people enjoy the sounds of a mechanical keyboard, but I find it annoying and distracting while typing for a long period of time.
 If you've watched my previous videos, you might remember that I often used a mechanical keyboard when playing retro games.
 Honestly, that keyboard was a piece of shit, so I didn't really enjoy using it after a while.
 I gave it away to my cousin a while ago and haven't really missed it.

 The Apple Magic Keyboard literally works for anything I do while being stylish and fun to type on, so I'm gonna be an Apple sheep and use it with pride.